Summer at Solana Center

 Solana Center reached out to farmers and ranchers to discuss the State’s Healthy Soils funding program, the application process and best management practices.
 After meeting with 13 prospective applicants, 5 full grant proposals were submitted.
 Read more…

-Healthy Soils Program is funded by:
+Healthy Soils Program is funded by the County of San Diego

 Green Living Tours